SparshaSaha/File-Sharing-System/README.md

 **Answer: Honestly speaking, it is the only module bundler I know how to use.
 And also it's pretty great!**

+## Setup config file and Storage folder
+Change the following in the config.json file:
+1. `serverUrl` - Mention the IP of the machine where server is running along with port (3001)
+2. `storagePath` - Mention the relative storage path from `Server/source/modules`

+**Make sure you create a folder for storage before building the code**

 ## Setup guide (Dev mode)
 ### Server
 1. `yarn`